 Firepit

 Welcome relaxed outdoor winter gatherings with a fire pit.
-It’s easy to set up this zone that essentially just requires a fire pit and some informal seating — and this doesn’t have to be traditional seating, logs or even large outdoor floor cushions could be used.
+Setting up this zone is easy — all you need is a fire pit and some informal seating.
+Logs or large outdoor floor cushions work just as well as traditional chairs.

 Sunroom

-A space that’s more protected from the elements than an outdoor living room, a sunroom is a space to appreciate the natural world just beyond and allow plenty of natural light into your home.
-Alternatively, a conservatory made entirely of glass is another idea we love and can offer an architectural edge to your home.
+It’s a space that’s protected from the elements where you can appreciate the natural world.
+It also floods your home in plenty of natural light.
+Alternatively, a conservatory made entirely of glass is another idea we love.
+They can offer an architectural edge to your home.

 High windows

 The final idea to make this list is high windows.
-As more people are embracing high or raked ceilings, there comes the opportunity to line the walls with high windows that will flood your home in natural light.
-High windows also offer beautiful views to the treetops or sky, creating another connection to nature.
+As more people are embracing high or raked ceilings, there comes the opportunity to line the walls with high windows.
+High windows increase natural alight, offer beautiful views to the treetops or sky, and create another connection to nature.
 Let’s not forget skylights or glass panel ceilings either.
+Choosing the right home builder can make all the difference in achieving your dream home’s essential features.

-We hope these ideas on how you can seamlessly merge indoor and outdoor spaces has inspired the design of your new home or renovation.
+We hope these ideas on how you can merge indoor and outdoor spaces has inspired the design of your home.
+What other ways to design indoor outdoor living spaces do you love?
+Tell us in the comments!